SWDV-665/final-project-kylekanderson/README.md

 Or, you are welcome to register your own account using the application.

+To run the application locally:
+1. Clone the repository
+2. Run `npm install`
+3. Run `ionic serve` to serve the application
+4. Visit `localhost:8100` to access the application

 When opening the application for the first time, users will be presented with a set of introductory slides:
 <br><img src="https://github.com/kylekanderson/PoolPal/blob/main/design/Screenshots/intro_slides.png" width="300">